 Gardening Practice—Everyone Welcome!

 The garden is a wonderful place to practice mindfulness and care—somewhere in the garden there is always a spot in need of our care and attention.
 Even if you haven’t worked here before, you are welcome to join us.
 Just let us know when you are available.
-You can e-mail Ti’an Callery, our garden director, Joan White, Louise Piché, or Jim Kahle.
+You can e-mail Jhana Piché, our garden director, Joan White, or Jim Kahle.
 We will find a time that works for you when one of us will also be here.
 Saturday—morning or afternoon—is an especially good day.
 We are flexible and very happy for company and help.

-Louise is a priest novitiate who has been working in the Zen Center's gardens since the first day she came to the Center.
-Over the years she has worked closely with Ti'an Callery and Joan White and is now dedicating much of her time to maintaining the Center's gardens and teaching others to do the same.
-Louise can be found outdoors nearly every day during the growing season and is always available to help others find their place and pace in the practice of Zen gardening.
+Jhana, an ordained Buddhist priest, has been working in the Zen Center's gardens since the first day she came to the Center.
+Over the years she worked closely with Ti’an Callery and Joan White and is now dedicating much of her time to maintaining the Center’s gardens and teaching others to do the same.
+Jhana can be found outdoors nearly every day during the growing season and is always available to help others find their place and pace in the practice of Zen gardening.

 Nourishing sentient beings—shrubs, trees, flowers, worms, insects and the very soil of home—such a welcome calmness for practice.
 Turning the soil, weeding, and planting with a gentle brush of hand—the heart of the garden.